gorouflex/AFKBot/README.md

 - @NotchApple1703 : For GUI source code

-# ⚠️Warning⚠️: This is for learning purposes only, I am not responsible if you were ban in game!
+# ⚠️Warning⚠️: This is for education purposes only, I am not responsible if you were ban in game!